Custom Add-On Api.

 npm run build

-Step 4.
-Create new export.json file.
+Create a new export.json

-Create a new export.json file with the following content and put it into C:\SFDMU\TestModule:
+file with the following content and place it in C:\SFDMU\TestModule:

 {